codio/knowledge/source/instructors/setupcourses/assessments/parsons-puzzle.rst

    .. image:: /img/guides/assessment_parsons_exec.png
       :alt: Execution

-  - **Code to Become Blocks** - Enter code blocks hat make up the initial state of the puzzle for the students.
+  - **Code to Become Blocks** - Enter code blocks that make up the initial state of the puzzle for the students.
   - **Code to Become Distractor Blocks** - Enter code blocks that serve as distractions.
   - **Max Distractors** - Enter the maximum number of distractors allowed.
   - **Grader** - Choose the appropriate grader for the puzzle from the drop-down list.